jasonrobertfox/tictactoe/README.md

 - `rake unit`
 - `rake` (For all the tests.)

-This is due to the multiple `spec_helper.rb` files that allow the tests to run more efficiently.
-To run the system or unit tests directly use the following pattern:
+This is due to conditional configuration based on test type to improve the execution speed.
+You may run tests directly with the `rspec` command but this will include all dependencies.

-    TEST_TYPE='system' bundle exec rspec spec/system/lib/app/server_spec.rb

-Where the test type is either `system` or `unit` depending on which tests you would like to run.

 ###Room for Improvement
 - There may be some places to refactor common code